Valerie Agnew

-Valerie Agnew is an American musician best known as the drummer of 7 Year Bitch.
+Valerie Madeira Agnew (born January 13, 1969) is an American musician best known as the drummer for the punk rock band 7 Year Bitch.

 Career

 Agnew moved from Ohio to Seattle, Washington, where she met the musicians that would become her future bandmates: Selene Vigil (vocals), Elizabeth Davis (bass), and Stefanie Sargent (lead guitar).
 They formed 7 Year Bitch and signed with C/Z Records.
 They released their debut album Sick 'Em in 1992.
 7 Year Bitch's career came to a close in 1997.

 Agnew also worked as a massage therapist and was a shareholder at Rainbow Grocery Cooperative, a worker-owned grocery in San Francisco for over 22 years.
 Since 2021, Agnew works as a region manager at Independent Natural Food Retailers.

 Personal life

 While still living in Ohio, Agnew dated Steve Moriarty, the drummer for the American punk band The Gits.
 Additionally, Agnew was a very close friend of Mia Zapata, the band's frontwoman.